liu-qilong/liu-qilong.github.io/contents/note/the-road-to-serfdom.md

 Even in dealing with monopoly, state control is not an ideal solution: it (i) grants the monopoly a permanent position and (ii) makes critiquing the monopoly equivalent to critiquing the party, which will hardly be tolerated.
 A better option is state regulation that suppresses the monopoly's profit:

-> The conviction that this trend is inevitable is characteristically based on familiar economic fallacies—the presumed necessity of the general growth of monopolies in consequence of technological developments, the alleged “potential plenty,” and all the other popular catchwords which appear in works of this kind.
+> The conviction that this trend is inevitable is characteristically based on familiar economic fallacies—the presumed necessity of the general growth of monopolies in consequence of technological developments, the alleged "potential plenty," and all the other popular catchwords which appear in works of this kind.

 > It means in most instances that a temporary monopoly is given the power to secure its position for all time—a power almost certain to be used.
 Where the power which ought to check and control monopoly becomes interested in sheltering and defending its appointees, where for the government to remedy an abuse is to admit responsibility for it, and where criticism of the actions of monopoly means criticism of the government, there is little hope of monopoly becoming the servant of the community.